 Jay Dulay, who is developing our Salesforce database, explains the impact Kickstart had had:

 “I completed a couple of years at University doing biomedicine, but realised it wasn’t really for me and I wanted to change direction and go into IT or data analysis.
 It was a hard decision to make after all the time I’d invested, but I knew it was the right one in the long term.
 Kickstart has been brilliant for me because I can balance it with my studies and it gives me the opportunity to be proactive and really make a difference to the charity.
-Wessex Cancer Trust has been great.
+Wessex Cancer Support has been great.
 They’ve given me some great training and support and I’ve been able to work on some really interesting projects.”

 Living with cancer can be incredibly tough.
-Many of us at Wessex Cancer Trust have experienced cancer and so bring an empathy and ability to listen without judgement that can be incredibly comforting for our clients.
+Many of us at Wessex Cancer Support have experienced cancer and so bring an empathy and ability to listen without judgement that can be incredibly comforting for our clients.
 All of our paid employees and volunteers are encouraged to access wellbeing support, training and development opportunities, regular 1:1s and team-building; and are consistently consulted on how best to build a charity that can be here for everyone who needs us.

 We’re here for everyone who needs us, and we’re here for each other, too.